Fizhu/Tele-Health/README.md

 - Informatics Engineering University of Lampung Project

-This application works with Internet fo things project and some API from thinger.io to display the chart.
+This application works with Internet of things project and some API from thinger.io to display the chart.

 Things that we use to make this project :